Guantanamo: Trial of suspected 9/11 mastermind resumes | DW | 07.09.2021

 Mohammed and Yousef plotted to blow up aircraft bound for the US from the Philippines.
 The plot failed and Yousef was arrested in Pakistan and extradited to the US.

 Mohammed was captured in Rawalpindi, Pakistan in March 2003 and taken to CIA-operated secret prisons, known as black sites, in Afghanistan and later Poland before being transferred to Guantanamo in 2006.
-He was water boarded 183 times, kept naked and sleep deprived while in CIA custody.
+He was waterboarded 183 times, kept naked and deprived of sleep while in CIA custody.

-Bin al-Shibh, 49, is a Yemeni who trained with several of the September 11 hijackers in an Al Qaeda run training camp in Afghanistan in 1999.
-He is accused of being an integral part of what became known as the "Hamburg cell” in Germany which helped prepare lead hijacker Mohammad Atta and two of the other hijackers.
+Bin al-Shibh, 49, is a Yemeni who trained with several of the September 11 hijackers in an al-Qaeda run training camp in Afghanistan in 1999.
+He is accused of being an integral part of what became known as the "Hamburg cell" in Germany which helped prepare lead hijacker Mohamed Atta and two of the other hijackers.

 He was the first of the five to be captured in Karachi, Pakistan on September 11, 2002 and spent the next four years being shuffled between CIA-operated black sites where he was tortured.